enlinxu/prometheus_exporter/redis_exporter/README.md

 # redis_exporter
-The following instruction contains setting up a redis prometheus exporter and monitor the mysql performance for the robot-shop demo app.
+The following instruction contains setting up a redis prometheus exporter and monitor the redis performance for the robot-shop demo app.

 ## Setup with Helm